itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 	data = dataObject()
 	camera.getVal(data)

-Here you have to be careful, because data is just a reference (**shallow copy!**) to the internal camera memory.
+Here you have to be careful, because data is just a reference (**shallow copy!**, no actual data is copied from the camera's memory) to the internal camera memory.
 If you want to have a deep copy of the image you should use the copy command.

 .. code-block:: python
     :linenos:

 	dataCopy = data.copy()

-Step 6: Showing the image
+Step 6: Displaying the image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Up to now you have not seen any image.
-You can plot your acquired image by
+You can plot your acquired image using

 .. code-block:: python
     :linenos:

 	plot(data)

-or you can watch the live image of the camera by
+or you can watch the live image of the camera using

 .. code-block:: python
     :linenos: